LiU-SeeGoals/robot/README.md

 | -             | PB14    | GPIO_Output    | -       | LED_RED     | -            |

 ## MX configuration
+If for some reason a new `robot.ioc` has to be created from scratch, these are the changes needed in of STM32CubeMX.

 ### General stuff
 ...